werpu/tinydecscodegen/Readme.md

 The project simply was created because I was in the need of such tools and hence developed it on my own for my needs.
-If you think something is missing or if you want to donate code feel free to send me a code drop or add a feature request in the projects list.
+If you think something is missing or if you want to donate code feel free to send me a code drop/merge request or add a feature request in the projects list.

 Hence there is no offical drop of the plugin into the Jetbrains repository.